Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-To be sure, both of these cards offer some of the best rewards structures and benefits packages available; so if you’ve narrowed down your selection to these 2 cards, you’re already on the right track.
+Both of these cards offer some of the best rewards structures and benefits packages available.
+If you’ve narrowed down your selection to these 2 cards, you’re already on the right track.

 Before we dissect these cards completely, let’s take a look at the high-level benefits, rewards, and characteristics of each card.
 Note that some benefits of the Amex Platinum card require enrollment through your American Express account: